bsciretti/py10x-engine/README.md

 * arc: Arcosine
 * tan: Tangent

+### Shell commands
+There are some shell commands:
+* RESET: Reset the system
+* EXIT: Close the program
 ### Constant
 Constantsa are numbers definied in the virtual magnetic card with this syntax: